Getting Started with the Solid MCP Server

 Option C — Connect via Microsoft Copilot Studio

-For Microsoft Copilot Studio agents running in Teams or other Copilot channels.
+Best for: Copilot Studio agents running in Teams or other Microsoft channels.

-This option uses the native MCP onboarding wizard in Copilot Studio to connect directly to the Solid MCP Server — no bridge or additional infrastructure needed.
+Uses the native MCP onboarding wizard — no bridge or additional infrastructure needed.

-- A Solid management key from your Solid admin
+• A Solid management key from your admin

-Converts natural language questions to SQL using Solid's semantic layer - Server URL:
+• Server description: Converts natural language questions to SQL using Solid's semantic layer

 Configuring your agent

-- Agent instructions — Tell the agent when to use the Solid tool, for example: "For data or SQL questions, use the Solid Text2SQL action."
+• Agent instructions: Tell the agent when to use Solid, e.g.: "For any data or analytics questions, use the Solid Text2SQL action to generate SQL."

-- Web search — Consider limiting web search for data questions so the agent prefers the Solid tool.
+• Web search: Consider disabling or limiting web search for data questions so the agent routes to Solid instead.

-- Test — Use "Show activity map when testing" to confirm the tool is being invoked and the SQL is returned correctly.
+• Testing: Enable "Show activity map when testing" to confirm the tool is being called and SQL is returned.

 Troubleshooting